subfex/subfex.github.io/pages/home.md

 permalink: /
 ---

-The goal of this project is to determine how persistent submesoscale fronts associated with small coastal upwelling embayments influence cross-shelf exchange, retention, and connectivity along EBUS.
+The goal of this project is to determine how persistent submesoscale fronts associated with small coastal upwelling embayments influence cross-shelf exchange, retention, and connectivity along eastern boundary upwelling systems.
 The research combines high-resolution field-based observations and realistic numerical experiments targeted in San Luis Obispo Bay in central California.